-There’s no need to go far outside Dublin for magnificent spots and some memorable experience.
-There are few stunning places within not even an hour driving from Dublin.
+There are plenty of attractions and places outside Dublin offering memorable experience.
+There are few stunning spots within not even an hour drive from Dublin city.

-Malahide Castle and Village: This amazing, refurbished castle with an engaging tour, exhibition, beautiful gardens and an expansive walk around the area is situated 16 km north of the city of Dublin.
+MALAHIDE CASTLE AND GARDEN: This amazing, refurbished castle with an engaging tour, exhibition, beautiful gardens and an expansive walk around the area is situated 16 km north of the city of Dublin.
 I really enjoyed a castle tour.
 It takes about 50-60 minutes and the history is said in humoristic way.
-The village is charming with a very nice promenade and lots of pleasant restaurants.
+Malahide village is charming too with a very nice promenade and lots of pleasant restaurants.

-Howth: one of the biggest touristic destinations in Ireland.
-It’s a beautiful old famous fishing village, absolutely worth visiting.
+HOWTH: one of the biggest touristic destinations in Ireland.
+It’s a beautiful old famous fishing village, located in the Howth Peninsula.
 Don’t forget to try fish and chips there in one of the marina’s takeaways, it tastes better than anywhere else.
 You can take a cliff walk around the peninsula – there are few trekking options and lots of tour operators.
 But the trails are well visible and there is no need to hire any guide.
 Apart from incredible sea views, you may see dolphins and seals, which happened to me number of times.
 Below I present my favourite sea star! 😉 Check my post for full travel information: www.freestyletraveling.com/howth/

 What to see South of Dublin?

-Bray city and coastal path: the longest seaside town in Ireland, located 19 km south of Dublin, only 3 minutes from Dart station.
-Great chance to take a Cliff Walk.
+BRAY TOWN: the longest seaside town in Ireland, located 19 km south of Dublin, only 3 minutes from Dart station.
+Great destination for a Cliff Walk.

-Enniskerry – (Irish: Eas Chonaill) is the highest waterfall in Ireland.
+ENNISKERRY – (Irish: Eas Chonaill) is the highest waterfall in Ireland.
 Enniskerry is a village located in County Wicklow.
 It’s not even an hour driving from Dublin.
-It’s an excellent base from which to explore the surrounding countryside.
-The waterfall is on the river Dargle.
+It’s an excellent base from where to explore the surrounding countryside.
+The waterfall is on the Dargle river.
 This beautiful natural attraction is set in the valley in the foothills of the Wicklow Mountains.
 The height of the waterfall is around 120 meters.

-Killiney Hill – a part of Killiney Park, popular destination for walkers and hikers with the view over the surrounding areas.
+KILLINEY HILL – a part of Killiney Park, popular destination for hikers.